What happens at a status review in my child protection case?

 If the court orders an assessment, you can’t be forced to take part.
 But if you don’t, the court may assume that the assessment wouldn’t have helped your case.
 This may seriously hurt your case.

 CAS usually pays for an assessment, but not always.
-The court order will say who pays for it.
+The will say who pays for it.

 Before agreeing to or asking for any assessment, it’s important to get legal advice.